Last Updated on August 15, 2026 by Emma Fajcz | Published: March 28, 2022

 The Butcher’s Daughter

-Cute name for a vegetarian restaurant.
-With locations in the West Village, Nolita, and Williamsburg, The Butcher’s Daughter is not too far from anyone.
+Cute name for a vegetarian restaurant!
+With two locations, The Butcher’s Daughter is not too far from anyone.

 The eatery serves up admirable takes on pesto pastas, pad Thai, and even carbonara using zucchini noodles and cauliflower pizza for vegans who are also gluten-avoiders too.